SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 ```

 BinaryTree class consists of 1 attributes: `Node root` and a `constructor` that takes `key` as a parameter and assigne it to the `root` attribute.
+BinaryTree class also has the operations which should be performed in the tree, like the tree traversal.

 BinaryTree
 ```java